dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/fill.rst

 .. _bpy.types.BrushGpencilSettings.dilate:

-Dilate
+Dilate/Contract
-   Size in pixel to expand the fill area.
+   Size in pixels to expand or shrink the fill area from the strokes boundary.

 Thickness
    The thickness radius of the boundary stroke in pixels.